rach7777/monax-may/content/platform/index.md

 We start with the genesis file.
 The sets up your chain and contains approved validators, their token distribution, any permissions, roles, or names can be assigned to them.
 Maybe you want 5, maybe you want 100.
 See [the advanced chain making tutorial](/docs/documentation/cm/latest/examples/chain-making//) for more info on creating chains.
 Since you'll need the public keys of everyone you'd like included, a key pair will need to be generated for each participant/validator.

 Either you do this all yourself and distribute the keys or ask each user to generate a pair themselves and provide the pubkey.
 For the latter, you'd pass in a `.csv` file on the `eris chains make --known` command.
 It is always possible to update the validator set with a [bond/unbond transaction](https://github.com/eris-ltd/eris-pm/tree/master/tests/fixtures/app04-bonding_unbonding_rebonding_tx_and_validation_status).
+Of course, you can easily add accounts to the chain by sending them a token or with a [permissions transaction](https://github.com/eris-ltd/eris-pm/tree/master/tests/fixtures/app03-basic_and_advanced_permission_txs_and_queries).

 It's time to start bringing nodes online.
 The first node starts up and peers can join like so: a seed of the master node's IP:port is added to their configuration file (`config.toml`) used in the `eris chains new | start` sequence.
 So long as the peer coming online has a key that:

 1. can sign (via a keys service); and
-2. is included in the genesis file;
+2. is included in the current list of accounts;

 then it'll join the network.

+Once >2/3 of the validator pool joins the network, the chain will begin validating transactions (i.e., updating state, or what proof of work chains call "mining"; namely _producing blocks_.)

+If the chain drops below 2/3 the total "stake" that has been bonded, it will halt.
+If the more than 2/3 of the bonded stake cannot come to a consensus, it will halt.

-Once >2/3 of validator pool joins, the chain will begin validating transactions (i.e., updating state, what proof of work chains call "mining"; namely _producing blocks_.)
-If the chain drops below 2/3 validators, it will halt.
-The status and health of a chain can be monitored through either the js library (port 1337), or pure http endpoints (port 46657).
-The chains command for eris-cli is designed to handle all operations for one or more chains.
-With your chain running, you can [send transactions](https://github.com/eris-ltd/eris-pm/tree/master/tests/fixtures/app00-basic_functionality_jobs) and deploy contracts using `eris pkgs`.
+The status and health of a chain can be monitored through either `eris:db`'s rpc port.
+The chains command for `eris:cli` is designed to handle all operations for one or more chains.
+With your chain running, you can [send transactions](https://github.com/eris-ltd/eris-pm/tree/master/tests/fixtures/app00-basic_functionality_jobs) and deploy contracts using `eris pkgs`, or our javascript libraries.

-At the tool level, these would primarily be used by chain admins whereas developers for a user-facing application would likely be working at the javascript layer for sending transactions and deploying contracts.

 More info: [chain deploying](/docs/documentation/cm/latest/examples/chain-deploying/); [contracts interacting](/docs/tutorials/getting-started/#step-4-integrate-your-ecosystem-application).

 ## Set Up Your Application

 Now you need an application.
 Before we get into some design considerations for an application, let's dissect the process of sending transactions and deploying contracts.
-At the end of the day, the latter is the former but includes compiled byte code as part of the transaction.

 The specific requirements for sending a transaction are documented [here](/docs/documentation/pm/latest/jobs_specification/#txJobs).
-Provided these are met, eris:package_manager will first craft a transaction and, if specified, sign and broadcast it to the designated chain.
+Provided these are met, `eris:package_manager` will first craft a transaction and, if specified, sign and broadcast it to the designated chain.

 Now let's deploy a contract.
 For writing smart contracts, see [our Solidity writing tutorial series](/docs/tutorials/solidity/).
 Once you've got a simple contract and would like to deploy it.
 The first step takes the solidity code and compiles it into bytecode.
-This bytecode will be used as the raw input for [eris:package_manager to deploy your contract](/docs/documentation/pm/latest/jobs_specification/#contractsJobs) to the chain.
+This bytecode will be used as the raw input for `eris:package_manager` to [deploy your contract](/docs/documentation/pm/latest/jobs_specification/#contractsJobs) to the chain.

-After the transaction is crafted, the abi formats this bytecode into something that the EVM can read/interpret.
-Now your contract is on the chain and can be called with [a call job via eris:package_manager](/docs/documentation/pm/latest/jobs_specification/#contractsJobs) or via the [javascript library](/docs/documentation/contracts.js/).
+After the transaction is crafted, the ABI provides the formating information necessary to interact with the contract.
+Now your contract is on the chain, it can be called with [a call job](/docs/documentation/pm/latest/jobs_specification/#contractsJobs) via `eris:package_manager` or via the [javascript library](/docs/documentation/contracts.js/).

 This process of: solidity -> eris:compilers (contract compile) -> eris:abi (transaction formulation) -> eris:keys (sign) -> deploy is wholly abstracted away by the `eris:package_manager`; see the [contract deploying tutorial](/docs/tutorials/getting-started/#step-4-integrate-your-ecosystem-application) for more info.
 In essence, you write a contract, specify a few parameters in a `.yaml` file then vrooom `eris pkgs do`.

 So a transaction hits the chain, then what?
 Roughly, the transaction will be proposed and the validators will vote on whether or not to accept it in the next block.
 Voting happens in a round robin manner.
-The tendermint consensus engine is its own module which talks to the eris:db application layer over the  [tendermint socket protocol (tmsp)](http://tendermint.com/posts/tendermint-socket-protocol/).
+The Tendermint consensus engine is its own module which talks to the `eris:db` application runtime over the  [tendermint socket protocol (tmsp)](http://tendermint.com/posts/tendermint-socket-protocol/).

-We are working on making experimentation with other consensus engines simpler - a sort of plug-and-play with different EVM clients and consensus engines packaged neatly.
+We are working on making experimentation with other consensus engines simpler.
+Our roadmap is tending toward being able to offer a sort of plug-and-play system with different application runtimes and consensus engines packaged, configured, and connected in a user friendly manner.

 ## Build Your Application